EchoEkhi/lead-knight/README.md

 #### Manage Peers

 Each `peer`, aside from its necessary attributes (`publicKey`, `allowedIP`, etc.), also has usage information in it, e.g. `upload`, `download`, `timeUsed`.
 This value is checked periodically (defined in `.env` file) by the API by sending commands to WG CLI.
 Usage information will survive reloads.
-It can be cleared by the `clear` mutation.
+It can be cleared using the `clear` mutation.

-`peer`s can be **enabled and disabled** by setting its `enabled` attribute.
+Peers can be **enabled and disabled** by setting its `enabled` attribute.
 Disabling a peer will remove the peer from the WG CLI and enabling it will add it back.
 Upon API reload, all enabled peers will be loaded into WG CLI.

-`peer`s can also have built-in limits, e.g. `dataLimit` and `timeLimit`.
+Peers can also have built-in limits, e.g. `dataLimit` and `timeLimit`.
 The API will automatically disable the peer once the limit is reached.
 An optional message can be sent back to the main controller site (defined in `.env` file) when the peer is disabled.

-Each `peer` can also be assigned to a `user`, it and can have a `description` string to indicate its purpose.
+Each peer can also be assigned to a `user`, it and can have a `description` string to indicate its purpose.

 #### Manage Users

-`user`s are used to track ownership of `peer`s.
+Users are used to track ownership of peers.
 It has many of the functions of the `peer` object (refer to documantation in GraphiQL), with an additional `peerLimit` to limit how many peers it can own.

-`user`s also have `upload`, `download` and `timeUsed`, which is calculated by the sum of all peers belonging to them.
+Users also have `upload`, `download` and `timeUsed`, which is calculated by the sum of all peers belonging to them.

-`user`s have `dataLimit` and `timeLimit` as well, and that is checked against the `user`'s own `upload`, `download` and `timeUsed`.
-When a limit is reached, **all** of the `user`'s peers will be disabled.
+Users have `dataLimit` and `timeLimit` as well, and that is checked against the user's own `upload`, `download` and `timeUsed`.
+When a limit is reached, **all** of the user's peers will be disabled.
 An optional message can be sent back to the main controller site (defined in `.env` file).

 ### Context